4 Winter Days Along the Cabot Trail

 The next morning I continued on the Cabot Trail to Margaree, where I got breakfast at The Dancing Goat Café & Bakery.
 This place is a must-do if you’re going through Margaree, and one of my favourite restaurants on the island!
 This was my last snowshoe of the trip, I did the Lake O’Law Nature Trail, which runs through a beautiful forest beside the lake.

-Due to seasonal closures of many restaurants along the Cabot Trail, it’s important to research ahead of time to find out what’s open and what’s not.
+Due to the seasonal closures of many restaurants along the Cabot Trail, it’s important to research ahead of time to find out what’s open and what’s not.
 When I stayed at the Highlands Hostel, I brought my own groceries to cook supper there.
 Another thing to note is that after a snowfall or when there are high winds, the road over North Mountain may close, so also check ahead for that.

 Locals Know Blog